a-s-t-e-y-a/obsidian_vault_backup/6-FullNotes/so you think you know git - fosdem 2024 gitbutler video-2025-02-11-FullNote.md

 - [ ] signing commits with ssh
 - [ ] git push --signed { we can signed our pushed our github and gitlab doesn't support this}
 - [ ] git maintainance

+# big repo for git

+now when we talk about big repos in that can size around 300 gb or something like github then we need  `big repo stuff` for the github

+- [ ] vfs for git { virtual file system for git}
 - [ ]
 ## Details